jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 An initial dataset of over 100,000 headlines was collected by scraping headline text from online news sources in Argentina, Brazil, Colombia and Mexico.
 The texts were then put through a keyword matching process before being fed to Google Gemini for labelling.
 Because the keyword matching process likely missed risk headlines however, the default non-risk category probably contains false positives.
 This was initially tackled by training a model on half the data, predicting the other half's non-risk headlines and keeping only those with low scores.
 But the result was a skewed dataset that doesn't reflect the real distribution, something that became particularly evident during parameter tuning when tuned models actually performed worse than their default counterparts on put aside data.

 ### The 2nd dataset (collection in progress)
 A second dataset is currenty being collected in which all headlines are fed to Google Gemini for labelling according to a more clearly defined criteria with multiple examples.
-This however requires a greater number of API calls, meaning this dataset will initially focus only on Colombia with a view to include other countries later if it proves to be a success.
+This requires a greater number of API calls however, meaning this dataset will initially focus only on Colombia with a view to include other countries later if it proves to be a success.

 <br>